open-compensation-token-license/license-token-website/wikisrc/open-source-developer-support-programs.md

 ## Why Are These Programs Important?

 The open-source movement has transformed software development, enabling collaboration across borders and industries.
 However, it’s not without challenges: developers face burnout, lack of funding, and limited resources for project maintenance.
 Developer support programs address these issues by offering tangible assistance, ensuring open-source projects thrive sustainably.
-For more on overcoming these challenges, see [open-source funding challenges](https://www.license-token.com/wiki/open-source-funding-challenges).
+For more on overcoming these challenges, see [open-source funding challenges](https://www.license-token.com/wiki/open-source-funding-challenges) and [open-source developer financial support](https://www.license-token.com/wiki/open-source-developer-financial-support).

 By providing essential resources, these programs empower developers to focus on innovation, attract new contributors, and handle the complexities of maintaining widely-used software.
 For companies, supporting such efforts helps them foster goodwill, increase exposure, and ensure the open-source projects they rely on remain secure and maintained.
 Explore [open-source developer financial support](https://www.license-token.com/wiki/open-source-developer-financial-support) for more information on financial assistance.